 E-Bike Controls

 The bikes we tested all use a variety of e-bike motor systems, and the controls, the primary user interface, are an important element we rated but didn't weigh as heavily as some of the others.
 Each motor system and its associated controls are slightly different.
-Our primary interest is in how user-friendly it is to interact with the system, how intuitive and ergonomic the shifters are, how good and easy the display is to read, and how easy it is to charge the battery.
-Each drive system also has a smartphone app intended to allow the user to fine-tune the motor's support settings, create custom settings, monitor battery charge and health, and a lot more.
-We don't feel the apps are necessary for using any of these e-MTBs, but those with an affinity for technology or personalizing your ride may be inclined to use them.
+Our primary interest is in how user-friendly the system is to interact with, how intuitive and ergonomic the shifters are, how easy and readable the display is, and how easy it is to charge the battery.
+Each drive system also has a smartphone app that allows users to fine-tune motor support settings, create custom settings, monitor battery charge and health, and much more.
+We don't feel the apps are necessary to use any of these e-MTBs, but those with an affinity for technology or for personalizing their ride may be inclined to use them.

 Conclusion